 Sexual abuse committed by children and young people is not a rare phenomenon.
 At least one third of all sexual offences against children and young people in the UK are committed by other children and young people, and the extent of sexual abuse may be much higher (NSPCC, 2016).
-In Norfolk H3B has been identified as a key priority area following a number of serious case reviews involving sibling on sibling abuse.
+In Norfolk HSB has been identified as a key priority area following a number of serious case reviews involving sibling on sibling abuse.
 In addition, emerging statistics in Norfolk has identified that 50% of sexual offences against children and young people are committed by other children and young people (Norfolk Constabulary, 2017).
 Despite increasing evidence on the scale, nature and complexity of the problem, service provision across the UK remains patchy and relatively uncoordinated.
 Levels of professional confidence and competence to address the challenge vary across services.
 There is therefore a need for a more coordinated and consistent approach to the issue, that recognises both the risks and needs of children displaying harmful sexual behaviours.

-Project Description Norfolk & Suffolk NHS Foundation Trust (NSFT) and the Norfolk Youth Offending Team (YOT) have formed a partnership to develop a Norfolk resp
+Project Description Norfolk & Suffolk NHS Foundation Trust (NSFT) and the Norfolk Youth Offending Team (YOT) have formed a partnership to develop a Norfolk response to HSB.

-We know that young people with harmful sexual behaviour have frequently experienced trauma, disruption and difficulties.
+We know that young people with harmful sexual behaviour have frequently experienced we know that young people win annimit sexual release to the requestive know requestive specifications and difficulties.
 The Norfolk HSB Team believes a holistic approach is most suitably taken with such young people, in order that their needs are addressed and focus is retained on both risk and vulnerability.
 We wish to promote the potential of young people to form positive social and sexual relationships.
 In addition our vision is to support the development of a skilled and confident workforce who are able to assess and intervene at all levels of the HSB Continuum (Hackett, 2010) as well as feel equipped to work with children and young people displaying HSB.